seb-oss/openbanking/postman/README.md

         "poll_delay": 500
     }
   ```
-5. [POST] Retrieve access token [Send]
+5. [POST] Retrieve access token [Send], no need to change any values.

-6. Use the access token to access an API
+6. Use the access token as bear

 Read more [Decoupled Authorization step by step guide](https://developer.sebgroup.com/products/authorization/decoupled-authorization)